adzerk/ah/doc/ah.1.md

   * `launch`:
     Interactive command to create AWS resources for a new environment.
-Extra permissions can be added by specifying them in a file named `.ah/launch/inline_policies.json`.
-This file may contain multiple JSON objects of the form {"Effect": "Allow", "Action": [...]}.
+Extra permissions can be added via the `inline_policies.sh` script.
+See **FILES** below for a description of the expected format.

   * `terminate`:
     Destroy all AWS resources associated with the current environment.
 Only